 Tagging is the process of describing a resource by assigning some relevant keywords (tags) to it.
 The tagging process is usually done manually by the users of the resource to be tagged.
 Tags are useful when browsing large collections of documents.
-Indeed, unlike with traditional hierarchical categories, documents can be assigned an unlimited number of tags.
+Indeed, unlike in traditional hierarchical categories, documents can be assigned an unlimited number of tags.
 It allows cross-browsing between the documents.
 Seekda, one of the main service search engines, already allows its users to tag its indexed services.
-Tags are also useful to have a quick understanding of a particular service.
-Moreover, since tags are words particularly important for the services, they are a good basis for other important tasks, like service classification or clustering.
+Tags are also useful to have a quick understanding of a particular service and service classification or clustering.

-In this paper, we present an approach that automatically extract a set of relevant tags from a WSDL service description, documented or not.
+In this paper, we present an approach that automatically extracts a set of relevant tags from a WSDL.
 We use a corpus of user-tagged services to learn how to extract relevant tags from untagged service descriptions.
 Our approach relies on text mining techniques in order to extract candidate tags out of a description, and machine learning techniques to select relevant tags among these candidates.
-The extracted set of tags is then enriched with semantically related tags using the WordNet ontology [11].
 We have validated this approach on a corpus of 146 user-tagged Web services extracted from Seekda.
-Results show that this approach is significantly more efficient than the traditional (but fairly efficient) tfidf weight (explained in Section 2.1).
+Results show that this approach is significantly more efficient than the traditional (but fairly efficient) tfidf weight.